Hoenn/hoenn.github.io/_posts/2019-1-8-Getting started with i3.md

 gaps inner 30
 ```

 This removes the title bar from applications, apparently necessary.
 I also added one of the example gaps options so that I can see it take effect on reload.
-In this same file we can find that `mod+Shift+r` will is the default binding to restart i3, needed to see the config change take effect
+In this same file we can find that `mod+Shift+r` which is the default binding to restart i3, needed to see the config change take effect

 There are a multitude of `gaps` arguments, but for now I'll just use `inner` to see how it looks.